racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/Q-Shell/GettingFamiliar.md

 [imgQshell5]: images/images50/qshell/Q-Shell_05.png

-﻿## Getting Familiar with the Q-Shell
+##Getting Familiar with the Q-Shell

 ### Starting the Q-Shell
 When you have installed PyLabs, go to the folder `/opt/qbase5`.